batspike/springboot-security/README.md

 Login with user:user , admin:admin , or cust:cust

-#### Changes Applied
+#### Changes Applied - MultipleAuthProviders branch
+This demonstrate a introduction of usage of Multiple Authentication Providers, using username/password authentication follow by token authentication.
+This effectively shows the basic innerworking of dual authentication.
+After the username/password authentication is successful, a token is issued.
+User login with username/token for second authentication.
+Two authentication providers are created.
 1. Use JPA with H2 Database
-2. Created custom filter CustomAuthenticationFilter.java to be used as authentication filter.
+2. Created custom filter UsernamePasswordAuthFilter.java to be used as authentication filter (replacing default BasicAuthenticationFilter filter).
-3. Created custom token class CustomAuthenticationToken.java as the authentication token.
+3. Created custom token classes UsernamePasswordAuthToken.java and OtpAuthToken.java as the authentication tokens.
-4. Created custom provider class CustomAuthenticationProvider.java to be assigned to authentication manager.
+4. Created custom provider classes UsernamePasswordAuthProvider.java and OtpAuthProvider.java to be assigned to authentication manager in the config setup.
 5. Setup all the above components in SecurityConfig.java.
+6. On first round of username/password successful authentication, a token is created for the user.
+7. On second round of username/token successful authentication, a 'Authorization' header attribute is set in the response header.
+8. Use Postman to send a header attributes "username/password" attributes in header to endpoint, http://localhost:8080/login.
-6. Use Postman to send a header attribute "Authentication" with value to match the key in application.properties.
+9. Use Postman to send a header attributes "username/token" attributes in header to endpoint, http://localhost:8080/login, for second authentication.

-This is a bare basic setup to demonstrate the flow of authentication from filter to authentication manager to authentication provider.
-Upon successful authentication, the token is sent back to the filter which will set the Security Context.
+10. Check in Postman response header should contain a attribute 'Authentication' containing generated UUID from app.